 Forms of Assessment

-Course assessment is based on a one-week home exam (about 4000 words, not including the content overview, task description, and bibliography).
+Course assessment is based on a one-week home exam (about 4000 words, not including the content overview, task description, and bibliography) and an oral exam.

-For the home exam, one choses either a literary or a linguistic/translation topic.
-The oral exam is a presentation of a self-selected topic related to the required course reading from the discipline that one has chosen for their home exam, and questions will also be asked about the home exam and the course reading.
+For the home exam, one chooses either a literary or a linguistic/translation topic.
+The oral exam is a presentation of a self-selected topic related to the required course reading from the discipline that one has not chosen for one's home exam, and questions will also be asked about the home exam and the course reading.
 The home exam is worth 50% of the final grade and the oral exam is worth 50%.

 The grading scale A-F is used, where F is a failing grade.